 Quality of wildlife habitat on Trade Wind Fields Preserve depends on the characteristics of the vegetation communities.
 Formal avian surveys were the primary tools used for analysis of wildlife habitat.
 Additional direct observations of wildlife occurrences and signs throughout the year contribute to the understanding of habitat value at Trade Wind Fields Preserve.
-One Massachusetts-listed wildlife species of special concern, a rare invertebrate, occurs on the property in the sandplain grassland.
+One Massachusetts-listed wildlife species of special concern, the purple tiger beetle, occurs on the property in the sandplain grassland.